ErikAlfredsson/pipe-parser/README.md

 This will copy the output to your clipboard.
 Now paste message into Slack.

+#

-You can also set the color of the pipes and dots.
+It is also set the color of the pipes and dots.

 Set the pipe color to red by passing `r` as the second parameter like so: